Roaring Fork Valley · Philanthropy Consulting

 Lindsay Aroesty didn’t stumble into philanthropy — she ran toward it.
 After graduating cum laude from Colby College, she launched her career at The Taft School, contributing to a $150 million capital campaign while conducting 100+ annual visits with high-net-worth alumni.

 In 2010, she joined The Pittsburgh Foundation and never looked back.
-Over 15 years she rose through four roles to become Vice President of Development & Donor Services, leading a team of 16 across $1.5 billion in assets and 3,000 component funds.
+Over 16 years she rose through four roles to become Vice President of Development & Donor Services, leading a team of 16 across $1.5 billion in assets.

 Her final year was the punctuation mark on a remarkable career: $102 million raised — the single largest fundraising year in the Foundation’s history.
-She stewarded the 2nd and 3rd largest estate gifts ever received ($37.1M and $34M) and built a $300M+ planned giving pipeline.
-The through-line across all of it: she knows how to close.
-From the first conversation to the signed gift agreement, Lindsay brings a relentless, donor-centered focus to getting transformational gifts across the finish line.
+She stewarded the 2nd and 3rd largest estate gifts ever received and built a $300M+ planned giving pipeline.

-Now Lindsay has brought her talents home to the Roaring Fork Valley, launching Roaring Fork Philanthropy, LLC — registered with the Colorado Secretary of State — to help organizations reach their own transformational moments.
+Now Lindsay has brought her talents home to the Roaring Fork Valley, launching Roaring Fork Philanthropy in 2026 to help organizations reach their own transformational moments.

 Career